cocos3d/cocos3d/README.md

 - Mesh data can freely, and automatically, use OpenGL vertex buffer objects to improve performance and memory management.
 - Culling of 3D objects outside of the camera frustum is automatic, based on pluggable, customizable object bounding volumes.
 - Automatic ordering and grouping of 3D objects minimizes OpenGL state changes and improves rendering performance.
 Pluggable sorters allow easy customization of object sorting, ordering, and grouping for optimal application performance.
+- Rendering to texture for dynamic textures within a scene, or to create sophisticated post-processing effects.
+- Automatic rendering of the scene to an environment map texture, to create automatic environment reflections and refractions.
 - Integrated particle systems:
 	- 3D point particles provide efficient but sophisticated particle effects.
 	- 3D mesh particles allow particles to be created from any 3D mesh template (eg- spheres, cones, boxes, POD models, etc).
 - Automatic OpenGL state machine shadowing means that the OpenGL functions are invoked only when a state really has changed, thereby reducing OpenGL engine calls, and increasing OpenGL throughput.
 - Sophisticated performance metrics API and tools collect real-time application drawing and updating performance statistics, for logging or real-time display.
 - Sophisticated math library eliminates the need to use OpenGL ES function calls for matrix mathematics.